azuline/repertoire/docs/hacking/server_api.rst

 browser.
 By default (and in production), it is disabled.

 To run the "GraphQL Playground," repertoire's backend webserver must be run in debug mode.
-See :ref:`hacking_environment` to set up a development environment and run the backend webserver in debug mode.
+See :ref:`environment` to set up a development environment and run the backend webserver in debug mode.

 Authentication
 ^^^^^^^^^^^^^^